canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 initially set up with self-signed certificates during the bootstrap process.
 ```

-### Refreshing Control Plane Node Certificates
+### Refresh Control Plane Node Certificates

-To refresh the certificates on control plane nodes, perform the following steps
+1. To refresh the certificates on control plane nodes, perform the following
-on each control plane node in your cluster:
+steps on each control plane node in your cluster:

-1. Access each control plane node in your cluster.
-2. Run the `refresh-certs` command:

 ```
 sudo k8s refresh-certs --expires-in 1y --extra-sans mynode.local
 ```

 This command refreshes the certificates for the control plane node, adding an
 extra [Subject Alternative Name][] (SAN) to the certificate.
-Checking the
+Check the
-current SANs on your node can be done by running the following command:
+current SANs on your node by running the following command:

 ```
 openssl x509 -in /etc/kubernetes/pki/apiserver.crt -noout -text | grep -A 1 "Subject Alternative Name"